-But I realized this week that another kind of communication can make a big difference too.
+But I realized that another kind of communication can make a big difference too.
 Let’s call this “in the moment” communication.
 Very simply, it’s letting our husbands know what we need and what we like while we’re making love.

 But it’s hard, isn’t it?
 I have to admit – I may be even worse at this than I am at “big picture” communication.
-Probably for the same reasons a lot of women don’t like to talk about sex.
+Why?
+Probably for the same reasons many women don’t like to talk about sex.

 • If you think the change will be too abrupt, mention it ahead of time, outside the bedroom.
 Say something like, “Hey honey, I realized I need to tell you more about what feels good to me when we’re making love.
 So I just wanted to let you know that I’m really going to try to do that.”

 • Start by focusing on the positive.
 Let him know by your words, sounds or actions when he’s doing something you really like.
 Don’t be afraid to be verbal/vocal about what feels good.
 In most cases, he really wants to know so he can keep doing it!
 Believe me, I am talking to myself here – it just doesn’t come naturally.

 • Focus on the negative by making it positive.
 Most of us don’t want to say to our husbands, “Hey, I don’t like that” or “Please stop doing that.”
 Once in a while we might need to be that blunt, but we can also try a more positive approach, like “Could you ____ again,” or “Maybe a little higher,” or “I really liked it when you _____.”
 And sometimes we may just need to say, “This isn’t working for me tonight.
 Maybe we could try ________.”

 • Encourage him to let you know what he likes and wants too.
 The idea is for both spouses to communicate, open up to each other, and become more intimate in the process.